Benefits of Eating Papaya and the Papain Enzyme

 Young leaves can be steamed like spinach and mature ones can be used to make traditional medicines due to its higher papain content.

 You may be thinking, are papaya seeds edible?
-Yes, in small amounts, usually one or two seeds.
+Yes, they are edible in small amounts, usually one or two seeds.
 Not everyone enjoys them however, as they can have a strong peppery flavor and rough texture.

-There is some evidence that papaya seeds may be useful against intestinal parasites, which has been one of their traditional folk uses.
+There is some evidence that papaya seeds may be useful against intestinal parasites, which has been one of their common folk uses.

 Precautions:

-Consult your healthcare professional before adding papaya to your diet, especially if you are pregnant, nursing, taking any medications or if you have a serious medical illness.
+Consult your healthcare professional before adding papaya to your diet, especially if you have latex-fruit allergies, are pregnant, nursing, taking any medications or if you have a serious medical illness.